 People go thrifting for different reasons and to find different things.
 As we become more conscious of the fashion industry's environmental impact, thrifting has quickly become an alternative to fast fashion.
 It has become a source of sustainable fashion due to its principles of reusing and repurposing.

 Unlike fast fashion stores, when thrifting, you can give new life to old items.
 Although clothing stores are popular, you’ll also find a host of other items.
-Some stores sell household items, accessories, bags, furniture, and unique vintage finds.
+Some local thrift stores sell household items, accessories, bags, furniture, and unique vintage finds.

 A thrift store is a great place to search for one-of-a-kind clothing and household pieces.
-They are constantly restocking and selling unique pieces.
+They are constantly restocking their inventory and selling unique pieces.
 As a result, going to a thrift store is a fun way to discover and purchase something you wouldn’t otherwise see somewhere else.

 There’s no one particular way to explore thrifting, and you can walk through neatly ordered piles and racks of clothes or sift amongst the bargain bins.
 Many times, these shops are products of a charitable organization and stock their shelves from donations.
 A good example of this is Goodwill stores, where you’ll find items at discounted prices.
+Similarly, at Salvation Army Stores, you'll find a great selection of second-hand thrift, and each purchase helps support their charitable endeavors focused on adult rehabilitation.

 Apart from physical stores, many people create garage sales to sell old items they own.
 When you visit a garage sale, you can explore various items.
-You’ll find items like clothing, accessories, furniture, shelves, and everything in-between.
+You’ll find items like clothing, accessories, furniture, shelves, and everything in between.

 Read more: How to Shop for Thrift Clothing Finds